younseoryu/gorunpy/README.md

 ```

 GoRunPy is ideal when you want to have Go as your primary system language but you want to call into Python for AI/ML or data workloads without operating a separate Python service.
 It’s designed for workloads where Python does meaningful work and sub-second call latency is acceptable.

-It’s not intended for high-frequency, ultra-low-latency RPC.
-For those cases, use gRPC with a separate Python service instead.

 ## Quick Start